SummerSlam (2009): Reception

 SummerSlam 2009 was well received.
 The opening match between Rey Mysterio and Dolph Ziggler was praised, with James Caldwell of Pro Wrestling Torch declaring it "awesome" and Dave Meltzer calling it a "really strong" match.
 The match between DX and The Legacy also received praise with Caldwell describing it as "WWE's best tag team match of the year".
 The main event TLC match between Punk and Hardy was universally praised.
 Caldwell concluded that the "drama was great, Punk was great, Hardy was great", and rated the match as 4 and a quarter stars, while Meltzer praised it as a "great match" and touted the moment when Hardy performed the Swanton Bomb on Punk from the top of the ladder as "spectacular".
 John Canton of TJR Wrestling gave positive response to the event giving particular praise to the tag team match between DX and The Legacy and the TLC match between Punk and Hardy, the latter of which he rated 4.5 stars out of 5, calling it "outstanding".
 He named the event the best WWE pay-per-view event of 2009.

 All the writers criticized the WWE Championship match, however, with Caldwell saying that "WWE over-booked the crap out of this match".
 The shortness of the ECW Championship match was also criticized, with Caldwell remarking that it was "another ridiculous ECW Title match on WWE PPV".
 Aldren queried the decision to make it so short, saying that Christian and Regal "could have had one of the best matches on the show", a sentiment echoed by Meltzer.
 Meltzer also criticized the match between Khali and Kane, with Aldren remarking that the crowd "was dead" and Meltzer calling it "pretty bad".
 Caldwell said that it was a "bad match with a decent finish", as the match "lowered the bar" early enough that the "finish was intriguing".

 The event received 369,000 buys, which was a decrease from the SummerSlam 2008, the previous year's event, which received a figure of 477,000 buys.

 Aftermath

+Raw

 On the following Raw, Vince McMahon gave John Cena one more chance to challenge Randy Orton for the WWE Championship at WWE Breaking Point.
 Since Orton had tried to retain the title by getting himself disqualified or counted out, the match was made an "I Quit" match, which also was in line with the pay per view's submission match concept.
 In response to Brett DiBiase's actions, McMahon also decreed that if anyone tried to interfere in the match on Orton's behalf, Orton would be stripped of the championship automatically.